getwtxt/registry/README.md

 It uses no third-party dependencies whatsoever, only the standard library.

 This library is currently being debugged via development of `getwtxt`.
-Until `getwtxt` is completed, it should be considered unfit for production use.
+Until `getwtxt` is completed, `registry` should be considered unfit for production use.

 ## Using the Library